threefoldtecharchive/did_research/poc_1.md

 Starting a whole new blockchain just to maintain DID's is probably not really a good idea.
 However it might be interesting if we can also get the smart contract for IT on there.

+### Problems identified in meeting

+Running a separate bockchain for DID's will require a currency for users to pay.
+This means a user needs to wallet multiple tokens which is not ideal.
+While this experience can be optimized to some degree, that requires running services on our end, which in turn means more effort, and potential problems/abuse.

+Data ownership (of private data) will not be absolute.
+Organizations which need KYC'd data, such as banks, could be requested by governments or others to disclose the data of a particular customer.
+The initial idea of not storing the data on the service side will thus not work, as it requires an always online data storage.
+Even if there is a threebot and the organization can freely access the users data, it would mean that the user engages in a contract with the organization to keep his data source forever online, and the organization maintains access.
+While the data technically stays with the user, the effect is that his data (or rather access to it) is owned by someone else.
+The current scenario is thus that once personal data is shared, the service should be expected to save it for further usage.

+Validation of KYC verification should happen offline if at all possible.
+It seems to be reasonable to assume that some KYC provider might no longer be operational at some time in the future.
+The solution to this would be to have a signed hash of the personal data in the DID document.
+By verifying the signature against the public key, we can prove that the provider did verify and sign this originally.
+The data hash allows us to verify that the personal information is indeed what was sent to the provider originally.
+Hashing is somewhat problematic since it removes the ability to only disclose part of the verified data.
+Other solutions currently employed seem to use this strategy however, so it should not be considered a major issue for now.
+A possible solution would be a merkle tree, if we know the data is well structured.